Next Workshop

 A mop brush and a brush that comes to a good point.
 I will use the Escoda Ultima size 14 and Escoda Perla size 14 for most of the demos.
 On this demo we will try out a few other brushes like the Escoda sword brush and Escoda Versatil.

-A selection of paints, my palette will consist of Yellow Ochre or Raw Sienna, Pyrrole Orange, Cad Yellow or Hansa Yellow, Alizarin Crimson, Burnt Sienna, Burnt Umber, Ceruleum Blue, Cobalt Blue, Ultramarine Blue, Lavender, Cad Red or Pyrrole Red and some white gouache.
+A selection of paints, my palette will consist of Yellow Ochre or Raw Sienna, Pyrrole Orange, Cad Yellow or Hansa Yellow, Alizarin Crimson, Burnt Sienna, Burnt Umber, Ceruleum Blue, Cobalt Blue, Ultramarine Blue, Lavender, Cad Red or Pyrrole Red, Viridian Green and some white gouache.

 Other materials, tissue paper, pencil, eraser, pot of water and a board to tape my paper down with making tape at approx 30 degree angle.
 Plus the all important hair dryer!